spacelift-io/user-documentation/docs/getting-started/integrate-source-code/Bitbucket-DataCenter.md

 You will need to create an access token in Bitbucket to use with Spacelift.
 The token requires the following access:

 - _Read_ access to any projects Spacelift needs to be able to access.
-- _Read_ access to the repositories within those projects that Spacelift should have access to.
+- _Read_ access to the repositories within those projects.

 ![Personal token creation](<../../assets/screenshots/image (65).png>)